Nahum Tschacbasov: Death and legacy

 He died in February 1984 at New York University Hospital.
 He is buried in New Montefiore Cemetery.

 It was estimated he had made some 7,000+ paintings and prints.
 His work is included in museum collections including the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Brooklyn Museum, the Jewish Museum, and the Whitney Museum of American Art.

 In 2013, he had a posthumous solo exhibition curated by Marina Kovalyov at the National Arts Club, as part of the 11th Annual Russian Heritage Month.

 Personal life

 Tschacbasov was a member of the Communist Party.

 His second wife was Esther Sorokin, who died in 1961; his third wife was painter and his former student, Irene Zevon.
 He had two children.
-His daughter was Alexandra (or Sasha, Sondra), she was the second wife of writer Saul Bellows; together they had son Adam Bellow.
-Bellows book Herzog (1964) was influenced by his divorce to Alexandra.
+His daughter was Alexandra (or Sasha, Sondra), she was the second wife of writer Saul Bellow; together they had son Adam Bellow.
+Bellows book Herzog (1964) was influenced by his divorce from Alexandra.
 According to Alexandra in 2011, her father sexually abused her starting around age 11.